PierreBeucher/ansible.training.crafteo.io/hello.md

 git clone https://github.com/PierreBeucher/workshop-ansible-playbook.git
 ```

 Before running the playbook, we need to tell Ansible on which nodes it must connect and take actions.
-This is done via the **Ansible inventory** in file `inventories/dev/hosts`.
+This is done via the **Ansible hosts** in file.
+We'll use the `hosts` file in `inventories/dev/hosts`.

+_Note: an Inventory is a component allowing Ansible to configure hosts, we'll come back to that later._

-- Update the inventory host file to specify the address of your node
+- Update the hosts file to specify the address of your node
 - Run Ansible playbook command:
     ```
     cd workshop-ansible-playbook
     ansible-playbook -i inventories/dev playbook.yml
     ```

-This ran all the tasks presents in `playbook.yml` on targets hosts defined in inventory
+This ran all the tasks presents in `playbook.yml` on targets defined in our hosts file:
+- `ansible-playbook` is a command line running Ansible Playbooks
+- `-i inventories/dev` tells Ansible to use inventory `inventories/dev` and look for `hosts` file in this directory
+- `playbook.yml` is our Playbook.
+It contains the tasks we want to run.

-- Check `playbook.yml` to see what tasks were performed
+Explore the content of `playbook.yml` to understand what happened.
-- Connect with SSH on nodes to ensure tasks were performed successfully

 ---

-Bonus exercise: our epository used a login/password in host file to connect to our nodes.
+Bonus exercise: our repository used a login/password in host file to connect to our nodes.
 Update the inventory to use a local SSH key instead.